nstankov-bg/docs.plutus-community.com/book/docs/setup/WindowsWSL.md

 11 - Launch the Docker container from WSL using the README command line

     [$] docker load < $(nix-build default.nix -A devcontainer)

+   (if error code like 'A 'x86_64-linux' with features {kvm} is required to build...' enter sudo nano /etc/nix/nix.conf and add the line 'system-features = nixos-test benchmark big-parallel kvm' )

 ## Setting up VSCode with the dev container.